Frequently Asked Questions for Parents

 My child has a few friends who are keen, but not enough for a team – what do you recommend?

 For Under 7’s and Under 9’s we recommend that if you have 4 or 5 regular players keen, then you have enough to form a team.
 We will then assign you with some extra players so you have good numbers.
-For Under 11’s, Under 13’s and Youth we recommend you have a minimum of 6 or 7 regular players before creating your own team.
+For Under 11’s, Under 13’s, Under 15’s and Under 17’s we recommend you have a minimum of 6 or 7 regular players before creating your own team.

-If you don’t have the numbers – no worries! – just advise everyone to register as an individual player and email us to link up with friends in the same team that we will create.
+If you don’t have the numbers – no worries! – just advise everyone to register as an “Individual into the Player Pool” and request to be placed in the same team as friends within our online registration form.
 We will always do our best to link up players, but obviously cannot guarantee this due to team sizing and limits etc.

 What times are games played?

 We play on Sunday mornings, starting with the youngest age divisions first.
-We expect it to be 8am for Under 7’s, 8:50am for Under 9’s, 9:40am for Under 11’s, 10:30am for Under 13’s and 11:20am for Youth Division.
+We expect it to be 8am for Under 7’s, 8:45am for Under 9’s, 9:30am for Under 11’s, 10:15am for Under 13’s, 11:00am for Under 15’s and 11:45am for Under 17’s.
 This may change due to numbers of teams within each competition, so refer to the competition draw once published.

 What does my child wear?

 As part of the registration, we will supply each child with a playing shirt.
-Generally, boys wear footy shorts or running shorts and gilrs wear either footy shorts, running shorts or bike pants.
-Footwear is normally plastic moulded footy boots (no screw-ins or metal studs), touch-specific playing shoes or runners with excellent grip.
+Generally, boys wear footy shorts or running shorts and girls wear either footy shorts, running shorts or bike pants.
+Footwear is normally plastic moulded footy boots (no screw-ins or metal studs allowed), touch-specific playing shoes or runners with excellent grip.
 A playing hat is always recommended for young heads in the sunshine.

 Is there any training required?